MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### DesiredCollisionBehavior

-Specifies the behavior of a MapIcon when it collides with other map features due to zoom level.
+Specifies the behavior of the icon when it collides with other map features due to zoom level.
-Default is set to `MapElementCollisionBehavior.REMAIN_VISIBLE`.
+The default value is `MapElementCollisionBehavior.REMAIN_VISIBLE`.

 _See also:_ [MapElementCollisionBehavior](MapElementCollisionBehavior-enumeration.md)